data-edu/data-science-in-education/_book/16-teaching-data-science.md

 While we did not adequately address these in the book, they remain important to us, and we hope to address them in a future edition of the book.

-## Strategies for Teaching Data Science
+## Strategies for teaching data science

 You may be interested in teaching others data science.
 You may be doing this informally (such as by teaching a colleague in your school